Hypoplastic Left Heart Syndrome and the Adult Patient

 · pulmonary artery pressure is acceptably low

 · the pulmonary arteries are sufficiently well formed

 · there is no pulmonary vascular obstructive disease (PVOD)

 · the systemic ventricle is functioning adequately

 These criteria will be evaluated through a variety of tests.
-A chest x-ray, echocardiography (producing an echocardiogram), and MRI (Magnetic Resonance Imaging) will show left ventricular function and other aspects of anatomy and cardiovascular condition.
-Electrocardiography (producing an ECG, or electrocardiogram) is used to check for the presence of arrhythmias (irregular heartbeats) and as an indicator of certain anatomical defects.
+A chest x-ray, echocardiogram, and MRI (Magnetic Resonance Imaging) will show left ventricular function and other aspects of anatomy and cardiovascular condition.
+An electrocardiogram is used to check for the presence of arrhythmias (irregular heartbeats) and as an indicator of certain anatomical defects.
 In addition, a cardiac catheterization procedure will be used to take hemodynamic measurements (blood pressures and concentrations of oxygen and other gases) in the pulmonary arteries and to evaluate their structure.

 In some cases where a Fontan operation is possible, the atrioventricular valve will need to be repaired or replaced.
 The prognosis after this operation for single ventricle patients is better than for other treatments, and improvements of surgical technique continue to be made.
 Life-long medical monitoring, including the prescription of antibiotics to guard against endocarditis (infection of the heart's internal lining), will be necessary for all single ventricle patients.